theramiyer/resume/pages/making.md

 #### Configuring Wercker to build and deploy the site to Amazon&nbsp;S3

 This is a little tricky part, since we have outdated documentation surrounding it, on the Internet, for now.
 New users will have a hard time hunting around to get this information.
 The reason for this is that Wercker apparently changed the underlying system, by introducing Docker.
-This has brought in some changes to workflows, which obviously brings in subsequent UI and other changes.
+This has brought in some changes to workflows, which obviously brings in subsequent user-facing changes.

 1. Go to the [Wercker home page](https://app.wercker.com/).
 2. Login with BitBucket.